HOS Driver Electronic Logs & Trucking Hours of Service Rules in Canada

 One of the main features of the HOS247 system is that it alerts truckers when they are coming up on a potential violation.
 First and foremost, the connection between the ELD app and the engine automates the HOS records.

-Drivers who are nearing the fourteen-hour rule will receive a notice that they must take a ten-hour break before resuming driving.
-Similarly, those who have been driving for more than sixty hours in seven days (seventy hours in eight days) will receive another notification.
-By heeding the warnings offered by the HOS247 program, you can avoid costly mistakes and errors that keep truckers off the roads.
-It is worth the cost of the solution to keep business running along smoothly.
+Drivers who are nearing their driving time limit will receive a notice that they must take eight off-duty hours before driving again.
+By heeding the warnings offered by the HOS247 elog system, you can avoid costly mistakes and errors that keep truckers off the roads.
+It is worth the cost of the solution to keep business running smoothly.

 Making the Right Decision

 HOS247 is the ideal choice for all companies and owner-operators who must comply with the latest mandate.
-Our customer service experience is second to none, and each dedicated account manager truly cares about his or her clients.
+Our customer service experience is second to none thanks to the dedication of our multilingual specialists.
 At an affordable rate, we can assist truckers who may be more at risk for HOS violations.